grafana/grafana/docs/sources/developers/plugins/_index.md

 You can extend Grafana's built-in capabilities with plugins.
 Plugins enable Grafana to accomplish specialized tasks, custom-tailored to your requirements.
 By making a plugin for your organization, you can connect Grafana to other data sources, ticketing tools, and CI/CD tooling.

-You can create plugins for private use or contribute them to the open source community, such as by publishing to the [Grafana plugin catalog](https://grafana.com/grafana/plugins/) alongside hundreds of other community and commercial plugins.
+You can create plugins for private use or contribute them to the open source community by publishing to the [Grafana plugin catalog](https://grafana.com/grafana/plugins/).
+This catalog has hundreds of other community and commercial plugins.

 If you are a Grafana plugin developer or want to become one, this documentation is for you.
 Use it to get productive quickly, follow along with step-by-step tutorials, or you can refer back to it as you develop.